civol/HDLRuby/README.md

     end
 ```

-In the code above, `mem_enum` is the variable referring to the resulting enumerator built for accessing memory `mem`.
-For the access, it is assumed that one cycle must be waited for after the address is set, and therefore a `step` command is added in the access procedure before `data` can be returned.
+In the code above, `mem_enum` is a variable referring to the enumerator that accesses memory `mem`.
+The access assumes that one clock cycle must pass after setting the address before the data becomes available.
+Therefore, a step command is used in the block before returning data.

-With this basis, several algorithms have been implemented using enumerators and are usable for all the enumerable objects.
-All these algorithms are HW implantation of the Ruby Enumerable methods.
-They are accessible using the corresponding ruby method prefixed by character `s`.
-For example, the HW implementation of the ruby `all?` method is generated by the `sall?` method.
-In details:

- - `sall?`: HW implementation of the Ruby `all?` method.
-Returns a single-bit signal.
-When 0 this value means false and when 1 it means true.
+__Enumeration Algorithms__

+Based on the enumerator functionality, several algorithms have been implemented in HDLRuby using sequential enumerators.
+These algorithms mirror the behavior of Ruby's Enumerable methods and are compatible with all HDLRuby enumerable objects.
+Each algorithm is implemented in hardware for HDLRuby sequencers and is accessible via the corresponding Ruby method, prefixed with the letter `s`.

+Here are the available methods in detail:

+* `sall?`: Sequencer implementation of `all?`.
+Returns a 1-bit signal (`0` for false, `1` for true).

- - `sany?`: HW implementation of the Ruby `any?` method.
-Returns a single-bit signal.
-When 0 this value means false and when 1 it means true.
+* `sany?`: Sequencer implementation of `any?`.
+Returns a 1-bit signal.

- - `schain`: HW implementation of the Ruby `chain`.
+* `schain`: Sequencer implementation of `chain`.

- - `smap`: HW implementation of the Ruby `map` method.
-When used with a block returns a vector signal containing each computation result.
+* `smap`: Sequencer implementation of `map`.
+When used with a block, returns a vector signal containing each computation result.

- - `scompact`: HW implementation of the Ruby `compact` method.
-However, since there is no nil value in HW, use 0 instead for compacting.
-Returns a vector signal containing the compaction result.
+* `scompact`: Sequencer implementation of`compact`.
+Since there is no `nil` in HDLRuby, the value `0` is used instead.
+Returns a vector signal containing the compacted result.

- - `scount`: HW implementation of the Ruby `count` method.
-Returns a signal whose bit width matches the size of the enumerator containing the count result.
+* `scount`: Sequencer implementation of`count`.
+Returns a signal whose bit width matches the enumerator’s size, representing the count result.

- - `scycle`: HW implementation of the Ruby `cycle` method.
+* `scycle`: Sequencer implementation of `cycle`.

- - `sfind`: HW implementation of the Ruby `find` method.
+* `sfind`: Sequencer implementation of `find`.
 Returns a signal containing the found element, or 0 if not found.

- - `sdrop`: HW implementation of the Ruby `drop` method.
+* `sdrop`: Sequencer implementation of`drop`.
 Returns a vector signal containing the remaining elements.

- - `sdrop_while`: HW implementation of the Ruby `drop_while` method.
+* `sdrop_while`: Sequencer implementation of `drop_while`.
 Returns a vector signal containing the remaining elements.

- - `seach_cons`: HW implementation of the Ruby `each_cons` method.
+* `seach_cons`: Sequencer implementation of `each_cons`.

- - `seach_slice`: HW implementation of the Ruby `each_slice` method.
+* `seach_slice`: Sequencer implementation of `each_slice`.

- - `seach_with_index`: HW implementation of the Ruby `each_with_index` method.
+* `seach_with_index`: Sequencer implementation of `each_with_index`.

- - `seach_with_object`: HW implementation of the Ruby `each_with_object` method.
+* `seach_with_object`: Sequencer implementation of `each_with_object`.

- - `sto_a`: HW implementation of the Ruby `to_a` method.
+* `sto_a`: Sequencer implementation of `to_a`.
 Returns a vector signal containing all the elements of the enumerator.

- - `sselect`: HW implementation of the Ruby `select` method.
+* `sselect`: Sequencer implementation of `select`.
 Returns a vector signal containing the selected elements.

- - `sfind_index`: HW implementation of the Ruby `find_index` method.
+* `sfind_index`: Sequencer implementation of`find_index`.
 Returns the index of the found element or -1 if not.

- - `sfirst`: HW implementation of the Ruby `first` method.
+* `sfirst`: Sequencer implementation of `first`.
 Returns a vector signal containing the first elements.

- - `sinclude?`: HW implementation of the Ruby `include?` method.
-Returns a single-bit signal.
-When 0 this value means false and when 1 it means true.
+* `sinclude?`: Sequencer implementation of `include?`.
+Returns a 1-bit signal.

- - `sinject`: HW implementation of the Ruby `inject` method.
-Return a signal of the type of elements containing the computation result.
+* `sinject`: Sequencer implementation of `inject`.
+Returns a signal of the same type as the enumerator’s elements, containing the result.

- - `smax`: HW implementation of the Ruby `max` method.
-Return a vector signal containing the found max values.
+* `smax`: Sequencer implementation of `max`.
+Returns a vector signal containing the found maximum value(s).

- - `smax_by`: HW implementation of the Ruby `max_by` method.
-Return a vector signal containing the found max values.
+* `smax_by`: Sequencer implementation of `max_by`.
+Returns a vector signal containing the found maximum value(s).

- - `smin`: HW implementation of the Ruby `min` method.
-Return a vector signal containing the found min values.
+* `smin`: Sequencer implementation of `min`.
+Returns a vector signal containing the found minimum value(s).

- - `smin_by`: HW implementation of the Ruby `min_by` method.
-Return a vector signal containing the found min values.
+* `smin_by`: Sequencer implementation of `min_by`.
+Returns a vector signal containing the found minimum value(s).

- - `sminmax`: HW implementation of the Ruby `minmax` method.
-Returns a 2-element vector signal containing the resulting min and max values.
+* `sminmax`: Sequencer implementation of `minmax`.
+Returns a 2-element vector signal containing the resulting minimum and maximum values.

- - `sminmax_by`: HW implementation of the Ruby `minmax_by` method.
-Returns a 2-element vector signal containing the resulting min and max values.
+* `sminmax_by`: Sequencer implementation of `minmax_by`.
+Returns a 2-element vector signal containing the resulting minimum and maximum values.

- - `snone?`: HW implementation of the Ruby `none?` method.
-Returns a single-bit signal.
-When 0 this value means false and when 1 it means true.
+* `snone?`: Sequencer implementation of `none?`.
+Returns a 1-bit signal.

- - `sone?`: HW implementation of the Ruby `one?` method.
-Returns a single-bit signal.
-When 0 this value means false and when 1 it means true.
+* `sone?`: Sequencer implementation of `one?`.
+Returns a 1-bit signal.

- - `sreject`: HW implementation of the Ruby `reject` method.
+* `sreject`: Sequencer implementation of `reject`.
 Returns a vector signal containing the remaining elements.

- - `sreverse_each`: HW implementation of the Ruby `reverse_each` method.
+* `sreverse_each`: Sequencer implementation of `reverse_each`.

- - `ssort`: HW implementation of the Ruby `sort` method.
+* `ssort`: Sequencer implementation of `sort`.
 Returns a vector signal containing the sorted elements.

- - `ssort_by`: HW implementation of the Ruby `sort_by` method.
+* `ssort_by`: Sequencer implementation of `sort_by`.
 Returns a vector signal containing the sorted elements.

- - `ssum`: HW implementation of the Ruby `sum` method.
-Returns a signal with the type of elements containing the sum result.
+* `ssum`: Sequencer implementation of `sum`.
+Returns a signal of the same type as the enumerator’s elements, containing the sum result.

- - `stake`: HW implementation of the Ruby `take` method.
+* `stake`: Sequencer implementation of `take`.
 Returns a vector signal containing the taken elements.

- - `stake_while`: HW implementation of the Ruby `take_while` method.
+* `stake_while`: Sequencer implementation of `take_while`.
 Returns a vector signal containing the taken elements.

- - `suniq`: HW implementation the Ruby `uniq` method.
+* `suniq`: Sequencer implementation of `uniq`.
 Returns a vector signal containing the selected elements.

-### Shared signals, arbiters, and monitors: `std/sequencer_sync.rb`
+### Shared Signals, Arbiters, and Monitors
-<a name="shared"></a>

-#### Shared signals
+#### Shared Signals

-Like any other process, several sequencers can't write to the same signal.
-This is because there would be race competition that may physically destroy the device if such operations were authorized.
-In standard RTL design, this limitation is overcome by implementing three-state buses, multiplexers, and arbiters.
-However, HDLRuby sequencers support another kind of signal called the *shared signals* that abstract the implementation details for avoiding race competition.
+s with any other process, multiple sequencers cannot write to the same signal.
+Doing so would cause race conditions, which can physically damage the device if permitted.
+In standard RTL design, this issue is typically handled using three-state buses, multiplexers, and arbiters.

+However, HDLRuby sequencers introduce a special kind of signal called a *shared signal*, which abstracts away these implementation details and prevents race conditions.

-The shared signals are declared like the other kind of signals from their type.
-The syntax is the following:
+Shared signals are declared similarly to regular signals, based on their type.
+The syntax is:

 ```ruby
 <type>.shared <list of names>
 ```

-They can also have an initial (and default) value when declared as follows:
+They can also be initialized with default values as follows:

 ```ruby
 <type>.shared <list of names with initialization>
 ```

-For example, the following code declares two 8-bit shared signals `x` and `y`, and two signed 16-bit shared signals initialized to 0 `u` and `v`:
+For example, the following code declares two 8-bit shared signals `x` and `y`, and two signed 16-bit shared signals `u` and `v`, both initialized to 0:

 ```ruby
 [8].shared :x, :y
 signed[8].shared u: 0, v: 0
 ```

-A shared signal can then be read and written to by any sequencer from anywhere in the subsequent code of the current scope.
-However, they cannot be written outside a sequencer.
-For example, the following code is valid:
+A shared signal can be read from and written to by any sequencer, from anywhere in the subsequent code within the current scope.
+However, shared signals cannot be written to outside of a sequencer.

+Valid example:

 ```ruby
 input :clk, :start